JamesH003/InstaPilot/README.md

 ## UX

+The concept of the site is very straight forward and I wanted the design to reflect this.
+The images are laid out on cards in a grid format with a maximum of 12 cards per page.
+Users can register and then login through separate pages.
+The home page features a background image of a cloudy sky.
 <!-- ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 In this section, you will briefly explain your design processes.